ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 Having no signs of cancer after finishing treatment.

 Living with, through, and beyond thyroid cancer.
-According to this definition, cancer survivorship begins at diagnosis and includes people who continue to have treatment over the long term, to either reduce the risk of recurrence or to manage chronic disease.
+According to this definition, cancer survivorship begins at diagnosis and continues during treatment and through the rest of a person's life.

 Survivors may feel some stress when their frequent visits to the health care team end after completing treatment.
 Often, relationships built with the cancer care team provide a sense of security during treatment, and people miss this source of support.
 This may be especially true when new worries and challenges surface over time, such as any late effects of treatment, emotional challenges including fear of recurrence, sexual health and fertility concerns, and financial and workplace issues.